Dhruv224224/LeadFlowAI/README.md

 ## 📖 About The Project

 **LeadFlow AI** is a complete AI-powered business automation system built with N8N.
-The moment a lead fills a consultation form, 12 automated actions fire instantly — CRM registration, WhatsApp confirmation, calendar scheduling, AI voice generation, cloud storage, email delivery, and real-time admin notifications.
+The moment a lead fills a consultation form, 12 automated actions fire instantly — CRM registration, WhatsApp confirmation, calendar scheduling,email delivery, and real-time admin notifications.

 Zero manual work.
 Fully automated end to end.